 Immunization protects you from disease.Get protected, get immunized.

-Talk to your healthcare provider if you were not immunized as a baby or are pregnant.
-You may need more than just a Td booster.
+Let your healthcare provider know if you weren’t immunized as a baby or are pregnant.
+You may need more than just the Td vaccine.

-Reactions to the vaccine are usually mild and go away in a few days.
-They may include:
+There can be side effects from the Td vaccine, but they tend to be mild and go away in a few days.
+Side effects may include:

-It is important to stay at the clinic for 15 minutes after immunization because people can have a rare but serious allergic reaction (anaphylaxis).
-If anaphylaxis happens, you will be given medicine to treat the symptoms.
+It’s important to stay at the clinic for 15 minutes after your vaccine.
+Some people may have a rare but serious allergic reaction called anaphylaxis.
+If anaphylaxis happens, you will get medicine to treat the symptoms.

-Unusual reactions can happen.
-Call Health Link at 811 to report any unusual reactions.
+It’s rare to have a serious side effect.
+Call Health Link at 811 to report any serious or unusual side effects.

 You may not be able to have the vaccine if you: